markaleksanderh/skillshare-week-one/README.md

 Open VSCode from your applications folder.
 Go to _Terminal_ and click _New Terminal_.

-Though it can be a little intimidating at first, using Terminal will massively speed up your development and you'll
+Though it may be a little intimidating at first, using Terminal will massively speed up your development and you'll become more comfortable with it the more time you spend using it.

 The following commands will come in handy: